SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 This will open a dialog where you can enter the name, email and password for the new user.

-If you type the name of a user that already exists under that name in the RC, it will show up below the field, if you click the name and then continue to the next field, the RC will show a pop-up prompting if you want to add this user to your portal.
-Double accounts for one person should be avoided!
+If you type the name of a user that already exists under that name in the RC, it will show up below the field and you can add this [existing user to your portal](#existing-user).
-If a person has registered

 It is recommended to use a throwaway (random) password and ask the new user to set a proper password themselves by using the [reset link](https://www.researchcatalogue.net/portal/forgotten-password).